 Overall, dividend income is regarded as a more permanent and less risky source of income.

 Although you will receive dividend payments during pre-established pay-out periods, you can only earn capital gains once the share price has increased and you are able to sell your stock.
 As a result, you can’t be sure when, or even if, you will be able to earn profit.
-Although companies can, at times, adjust dividend percentages, dividend pay-outs, on the other hand, are not directly linked to share price.
+Although companies can, at times, adjust dividend percentages, dividend pay-outs, on the other hand,.
 This means that you could be earning dividends that may, over many years, amount to millions, although the share price of the company might have stagnated or even fallen.

 Furthermore, if you are going to go for dividends, you will most likely be investing in an established, profitable company, whereas if you try to earn capital gains, you will be throwing your money into a growing company that will be reinvesting all of its profits into further growth.
 If the company grows, you could turn a profit, but of course, growth is not guaranteed.